georgi-bozhinov/knative-presentation/PITCHME.md

 ### Build

-* A build is a resource in Knative to fetch, build and package code on-cluster.
+* A build is a resource in Knative to fetch, build and package code on-cluster
 * Defined in a single config file
 * Build templates ( Kaniko, cf buildpack template ) - reusable build pipelines
 * Example: Fetch code from github, use docker image to build it and deploy it on-cluster